marcioAlmada/annotations/README.md

 * Annotations reader trait, just for convenience
 * (optional) Strong typed annotations (float, integer, string)
 * Freedom (no auxiliary class for each annotation you define)
+* Grep annotations from a colletion of annotations based on a regexp

 ## Basic Usage